 Sophisticated, elegant French cuisine and earthy paleo cooking might seem worlds apart, but they meet in this delicious dessert crepe.
 This crepe batter is composed of flax meal and hemp seeds, which are both rich in Omega-3 fatty acids.
 This essential fatty acid assists in everything from blood clotting to brain chemistry.

 Every recipe box, whether digital or made of wood, should have an apple crisp recipe.
 This autumnal treat makes for a delicious breakfast dish or a yummy dessert.
 One of any crisp’s attractions is its combination of textures.
-The pecans and walnuts provide crunch and are a good source of fiber and iron.
-Top this with a coconut-based whipping cream to keep this dessert strictly paleo.
+The

 Not even the most committed paleo devotee can pass up warm chocolate chip cookies.
 This recipe is sure to satisfy a cookie lover’s heart after just a few bites.
 The extra (healthy) fats help the delicate almond flour hold together.